An-him/what-happens-when/README.rst

 * During the rendering process the graphical computing layers can use general purpose ``CPU`` or the graphical processor ``GPU`` as well.
+  Graphics Processing Unit (GPU) acceleration is used to offload complex rendering tasks from the CPU, resulting in smoother animations and faster rendering

 * When using ``GPU`` for graphical rendering computations the graphical software layers split the task into multiple pieces, so it can take advantage of ``GPU`` massive parallelism for float point calculations required for the rendering process.

 Window Server
 -------------